Skip to main content

 MCP_URL=https://your-mcp-server.example.com/mcp

-Step 3 — Grant access (identity ≠ permission)
+Step 3 -- Grant access (identity does not equal permission)

 Creating the account gives it an identity, not permissions.
-Until you grant it a role, every token request fails with access_denied: client not authorized for this resource server.
+Without a role, every token request fails with access_denied: client not authorized for this resource server.

-The caller trades its credential for a short-lived, scoped access token.
-With the Python SDK:
+Trade the credential for a short-lived, scoped access token:

 from authsec_sdk import AgentIdentity, ClientSecretAuth